We are doing the DAMN thing over here at Ask Dr. Angela! What did Fat Joe and Remy Ma say?!?!?

 - Depression.
-Lack of interest in sex could be a sign of depression.
+Lack of interest in sex could be a sign of depression my depression treatment.
 This is further supported by lack of interest in many other things as well……Just something to keep in mind.

 - Infection.
 If you notice a foul odor during or after sex, possible spotting/bleeding after sex, pain during/after sex; these are all signs of a possible infection, whether it be a vaginitis such as bacterial vaginosis or a sexually transmitted infection.

 - Poor lubrication and you’re not even in menopause.
 A few things come to mind from something as minor as not hydrating enough(drinking enough water) to underlying cardiovascular issues; i.e., decreased blood supply in the vagina/vulva due more chronic medical issues such as diabetes or cardiovascular disease.
 If this is happening to you and you haven’t been to see your primary care physician lately for a routine check up; you may want to give it some consideration.